Constraining Scale Dependent Growth with Redshift Surveys: Bins

 \section{$2\times2$ Bins}

 To get clearer distinction from GR we could use fewer bins in $a$, albeit at the loss of some evolutionary information on $\gm$.
 To explore this, we consider two bins in $a$ for $\gm$: $a=[0.25,0.556]$ and $a=[0.556,0.833]$, with the dividing line at $z=0.8$ so there will be sufficient precise data in both bins.
 The two bins in $k$ remain as is, with a piecewise constant form for the $\gm$ bin values.
 For just two bins in $a$, piecewise constant $\gm$ will not give a sufficiently accurate $\fsh$ relative to the exact $\fs$, so we use a piecewise linear form, with continuity at the bin boundary $z=0.8$.
+(See Sec.~\ref{sec:binopt} for a discussion of bins vs interpolated node values.
+In actual data analysis one might want to assess both.)
 We call our new $2\times2$ gravity parameter set $G_{1A}$, $G_{1B}$, $G_{2A}$, $G_{2B}$, where the first index indicates low/high $k$ as before, and the second index $A/B$ indicates low/high $a$.
 (We change from numbers to letters to avoid confusion with the $G_{11}$ etc.\ from the $2\times3$ set.)
 The bin values are defined at the midpoint in $a$ of each bin.

 Figure~\ref{fig:dfsgrbe2} illustrates that the maximum deviation in reconstructing $\fs$ can be under 0.2\% even with only two bins in $a$.
 As before we use bin centers at $\keff=0.055$, 0.125 and optimize the values of $\dg^{\rm bin}$ to minimize the rms fractional deviation of $\fsh$ from $\fs$ given by the fiducial scalar-tensor model.
 The optimized values are $\dg_{1A}=0.011$, $\dg_{1B}=0.048$, $\dg_{2A}=0.049$, $\dg_{2B}=0.15$.